If you like a cut above the rest, you really need to try Kobe beef in Japan! It’s even better when the price of Kobe beef is reasonable.

 The interior is decorated with several paintings.
 Among them are works by Yayoi Kusama who is famous among painting fans.
 South of the restaurant and nearby is a painting school, so painting enthusiasts often eat here.

-Tourists come as well and the sophisticated yet relaxed atmosphere makes it very popular with local ladies.
+Tourists come as well for some of the tasty Kobe beef in Japan, and the sophisticated yet relaxed atmosphere makes it very popular with local ladies.
 Propeller offers fine quality beef in a good old-fashioned casual atmosphere.
 Be sure to visit it during your visit to Kobe.

 Kobe Steak Propeller神戸ステーキ プロペラ